Mary Surratt: Trial

 The defense strategy was to impeach the testimony of the key prosecution witnesses: Lloyd and Weichmann.
 It also wished to show that she was loyal to the Union, her trips to Surrattsville were of an innocent nature, and she had not been aware of Booth's plans.
 There were 31 witnesses who testified for the defense.
 George H. Calvert testified that he had pressed Surratt to pay a debt, Bennett Gwynn said Surratt had sought payment from John Nothey to satisfy the Calvert debt, and Nothey agreed that he had received a letter from Surratt for him to appear at the tavern on April 11 to pay what was owed.
 Several witnesses impugned Lloyd's character by testifying about his alcoholism, while others said he was too intoxicated on the day of Lincoln's assassination to remember that day clearly.
-Augustus Howell, a Confederate agent, testified Weichmann was an untrustworthy witness, as he had sought to become a Confederate spy himself.
+Augustus Howell, a Confederate agent, testified that Weichmann was an untrustworthy witness, as he had sought to become a Confederate spy himself.
 (The prosecution had attempted to show that Howell was a Confederate spy and should not be trusted.)

 Anna Surratt testified that it was Weichmann who had brought Atzerodt into the boarding house, that the photograph of Booth was hers, and that she owned photographs of Union political and military leaders.
 Anna denied ever overhearing any discussions of disloyal activities or ideas in the boarding house, and that Booth's visits to the house were always short.
 Anna explained her mother's failure to recognize Powell by asserting she could not see well.
 Augusta Howell, a former servant, and Honora Fitzpatrick, a former slave, testified to Mary's poor eyesight as well.
 The former servant and the former slave both said Surratt had given Union soldiers food.
 Numerous witnesses were called at the end of the defense's case to testify to her loyalty to the Union, her deep Christian faith, and her kindness.
 During the prosecution's rebuttal, government lawyers called four witnesses to the stand, who testified as to Weichmann's unimpeachable character.

 Johnson and Aiken presented the closing arguments for the defense.
 Johnson attacked the jurisdiction of a military tribunal over civilians, as had Mudd's attorney.
 Aiken also challenged the court's jurisdiction.
 He also reiterated that Lloyd and Weichmann were unreliable witnesses and that the evidence against her was all circumstantial.
 The only evidence linking Surratt to the conspiracy to kill Lincoln, he said, came from Lloyd and Weichmann, and neither man was telling the truth.
 (Dorothy Kunhardt has written that there is evidence the latter's perjured testimony was suborned by Secretary of War Edwin M. Stanton.)